mbrt/keygen-post/post.md

 But, cutting out code is not the only problem I've found in this step.
 External constraints must be carefully considered.
 For example the [time](http://www.cplusplus.com/reference/ctime/time/) function can be handled by KLEE itself.
 KLEE tries to generate useful values even from that function.
 This is good if we want to test bugs related to a strange current time, but in our case, since the code will be executed by the program *at a particular time*, we are only interested in the value provided at that time.
 We don't want KLEE traits this function as symbolic; we only want the right time value.
 To solve that problem, I have replaced all the calls to `time` to a `my_time` function, returning a fixed value, defined in the source code.

 Another problem comes from the extraction of the functions from their outer context.
 Often code is written with *implicit conventions* in mind.
 These are not self-evident in the code because checks are avoided.
 A trivial example is the null terminator and valid ASCII characters in strings.
 KLEE do not assumes those constraints, but the validation code do.
-This is because GUI provides only valid strings.
+This is because the GUI provides only valid strings.
 A less trivial example is that the mail address is always passed lowercase from the GUI to the lower level application logic.
 This is not self-evident if you do not follow every step from the user input to the actual computations with the data.

-The solution to this latter problem is to provide KLEE those constraints:
+The solution to this latter problem is to provide those constraints to KLEE:

 ```C
 char mail[10];